 A notice of opposition may be filed by using the electronic form available in the User Area of the Office's website.
 Once submitted, the electronic form will be processed automatically and a receipt will be issued for the opponent.
-A notice of opposition may also be filed by fax or post, and in both of these cases the opponent will also be sent a receipt after the notice of opposition has been keyed into the Office's IT system.
+If filed by post or courier, the receipt will be issued after the notice of opposition has been keyed into the Office's IT system.